HIV and Hepatitis C

 In people with HIV/HCV coinfection, HIV may cause chronic HCV to advance faster.
 Whether HCV causes HIV to advance faster is unclear.

 The best protection against HCV is to never inject drugs.
-If you do inject drugs, always use new, sterile needles and don’t reuse or share needles, syringes, or other injection drug equipment.
+If you do inject drugs, always use new, sterile needles, and do not reuse or share needles, syringes, or other injection drug equipment.

 People, including people with HIV, can also take the following steps to reduce their risk of HCV infection:

-- Don’t share toothbrushes, razors, or other personal items that may come in contact with another person’s blood.
+- Do not share toothbrushes, razors, or other personal items that may come in contact with another person’s blood.